Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 ML701 Machine Learning

-This course provides a comprehensive introduction to machine learning.
+Course description: This course provides a comprehensive introduction to machine learning.
 It builds upon fundamental concepts in mathematics, specifically probability and statistics, linear algebra, and calculus.
-Students will learn about supervised and unsupervised learning, various learning algorithms, and basics of learning theory, graphical models, and reinforcement learning.
+Students will learn about supervised and unsupervised learning, various learning algorithms, and the basics of learning theory, graphical models, and reinforcement learning.

 4